What is the Flu?

 Seasonal flu is a contagious respiratory illness caused by flu viruses.
-Approximately 5-20% of U.S. residents get the flu each year, according to flu.gov.
+Approximately 5–20% of US residents get the flu each year, according to flu.gov.
+Swine flu (H1N1) is one of various seasonal flu viruses found in humans.

 Anyone can get the flu (even healthy people).
 Some people are at higher risk of developing serious flu-related complications if they get sick.
 This includes people 65 years and older, people of any age with certain chronic medical conditions, pregnant women, and young children.
 It is important for people who are at greater risk to contact a health care provider if experiencing flu-like symptoms.